 Are family accommodations available?

-NCCWSL national scholarships are provided through the NCCWSL Scholarship Fund (#2504).Local branch/state scholarships are supported through AAUW branches and states in your area.
-With these local scholarships recipients’ receive funding directly from an AAUW branch/state.
-For a local scholarship please work with the branch/state directly.
+Local branch/state scholarships are provided through AAUW branches and states in your area.
+Recipients receive funding directly from an AAUW branch or state, and the amounts may vary.
+To inquire about local funding, please work with your local branch or state directly.